Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Introduction

 \subsection{A brief discussion on related literature}

 The existence of weak solutions for this model has been established in \cite{raveendran2023strongly}.
 The structure of this two-scale system is the result of rigorous homogenization asymptotics performed in recent work \cite{raveendran2023homogenization} where fast nonlinear drifts, leading to a strong dispersion, were investigated.
 This model considered here is a somewhat simpler but structurally similar model in which the dispersion tensor incorporates fewer effects compared to \cite{raveendran2023homogenization}.
 Nevertheless, our mathematical and numerical analyses cover both effective models as they belong to the same general class of two-spatial-scale mathematical problems.
 The precise structure of the nonlinear drift present in the microscopic equation is derived in \cite{CIRILLO2016436}(see also \cite{raveendran21}).
-We also refer the reader to the study of a similar setting in the absence of the nonlinear boundary condition \cite{raveendran2022upscaling}.
-As a direct consequence of the mathematical analysis and asymptotics work reported in \cite{raveendran2023homogenization,raveendran2023strongly}, we have a good picture of the basic assumptions required for the dispersion tensor to be physically and mathematically meaningful.
-While the aforementioned references show that the model has been studied analytically, we now aim to explore possible avenues for numerical simulations and how these simulations can be used to explore what dispersion effects can naturally occur with this two-scale system.
+As a direct consequence of the mathematical analysis and asymptotics work reported in \cite{raveendran2023homogenization,raveendran2023strongly}, we have a good picture of the assumptions required for the dispersion tensor to be physically and mathematically meaningful, \V{ these are listed in Section \ref{assumption}.} While the aforementioned references show that the model has been studied analytically, we now aim to explore possible avenues for numerical simulations and how these simulations can be used to explore what dispersion effects can naturally occur with such two-scale systems.